"

 The tricycle gear is the most prevalent landing gear configuration used in aviation.
 In addition to the main wheels, to aid with the potentially high impact of landing, most landing gear systems have a means of either absorbing shocks or accepting shocks, thereby distributing the loads so that the structure is not damaged.
 This is usually done with an oleo strut containing air and oil.
 The air in the strut is compressed under load, giving progressive stiffness, and the oil provides the damping.
 Wheels and tires are designed specifically for aviation use, with characteristics that include the ability to absorb high-impact loads and some side loads.

-Smaller airplanes generally have a fixed landing gear that does not retract.
+Smaller airplanes generally have fixed landing gear that does not retract.
 This approach is a simple design with low weight but has higher aerodynamic drag.
 Sometimes, spats are used to cover and streamline the wheels.
 Larger and faster airplanes will inevitably have retractable landing gear, which is retracted into the fuselage and the wings after takeoff.
 While the retractable gear design significantly reduces drag, there is also a weight penalty as well as increased cost and maintenance requirements; usually, a hydraulic system is used to raise and lower the landing gear.

 A fixed landing gear (left) and a retractable gear (right).

 Not all aircraft have landing gear configured with wheels.
 Seaplanes are equipped with pontoons or floats for operation on water.
 A large amount of drag (shear force) is produced on this type of gear during water operations, but an aircraft operating from water can be very useful.
 Additional engineering requirements are imposed on seaplanes to ensure that the floatation components are not only airworthy but also seaworthy.
-In this regard, many additional tests on the water and in the air are needed to ensure the airplane is safe and exhibits acceptable handling qualities throughout its operational envelope.
+In this regard, further tests on the water and air are needed to ensure the airplane is safe and exhibits acceptable handling qualities throughout its operational envelope.
 Skis are used on some aircraft for flight operations from snow and ice, increasing capabilities in parts of the world where cold weather may prevail for much of the year.
 Skids are a common landing gear configuration for helicopters, providing a lightweight, stable, and robust platform for flight operations.
 They are also designed to absorb the impact forces during landings.
 Depending on their intended use and operational environment, some helicopters use other landing gear configurations, such as wheels or floats.

 Three photographs showing different types of landing gear.